 Reserve your side of beef now by calling Bear Davidson at 540-687-0050 or emailing him by clicking HERE.

 Preparing for your beef- Your beef will be wrapped and frozen when you pick it up.
 Make sure you bring coolers with you.
 IF PICKUP IS NOT AN OPTION CONTACT US WE CAN HELP WORK SOMETHING OUT.
 Please make sure your freezer is ready.
 You'll need about 1 cubic feet of space for every 30lbs of meat.

-Longhorn Beef Pricing-
+Longhorn Beef Pricing by bulk-

 1/4 beef- Will likely yield approximately 60-140lbs

 1/2 beef- Will likely yield approximately 130-300lbs

 *Please note, the hanging weight and the approximate yield weight are not the same.
 During the butchering process the animals are de-boned.